Posted on April 22, 2015

 Contact Us for a Free Confidential Consultation

-If you or a loved one has been arrested or charged with assault with a deadly weapon upon a police officer, contact Los Angeles Assault Defense Attorney John Rogers at the Law Offices of John D. Rogers located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820 now for a free confidential consultation concerning your rights and defenses.
+If you or a loved one has been arrested or charged with assault with a deadly weapon upon a police officer under PC 245(c), then contact an experienced Orange County criminal defense attorney at the Law Offices of John D. Rogers.
+Call us today to schedule a free confidential consultation concerning your rights and defenses.